FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Experiments and Analysis

-\textbf{Datasets and Model Setting.} In the experiments, we adopt two datasets that have been widely used to evaluate FL in computer vision, i.e., CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}.
-According to the complexity of datasets, we conduct experiments on CIFAR-10 and CIFAR-100 using ResNet-18 and ResNet-34, respectively.
-Furthermore, for the FL setting, we experiment on CIFAR-10 and CIFAR-100 for 160 and 100 communication rounds, and in each round, we sample $50\%$ of the clients.
-We set the number of clients in experiments to 20, and each client trains $10$ epochs in every communication round.
+\textbf{Datasets and Model Setting.} To validate the effectiveness of our proposed approach, we adopt three datasets (\ie, CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning} and Tiny-ImageNet\footnote{ \url{https://www.kaggle.com/c/tiny-imagenet}}) that have been widely used in the area of federated computer vision.
+According to the complexity of the datasets, we conduct experiments on CIFAR-10, CIFAR-100 and Tiny-ImageNet using ResNet-18, ResNet-34 and ResNet-34, respectively.
+To adapt to the FL setting, we set the number of clients to 20, and we sample $50\%$ of the clients at each round to train models $10$ local epochs.